Jinwen-XU/jwjournal/README.md

   ```

 > You may also refer to the demo documents to see their behaviors in action.

+> And don't forget that you are still using LaTeX!
+Thus if the provided syntax does not satisfy you, there are always LaTeX commands as a fallback.

 Indentations are not important, but paragraphs need to be separated by a blank line.
 For the sake of readability, it is recommended to organize your text as one of the following ways:
 - with indentation: